SalmaElShafie/OmicsKMplotter/README.md

 ## cutomizable options

-the KM plot can be drawn by categorizing patients based on expression wih the mean (default) being the cutoff between the 2 categories, or median, or 75% quantile, which is selected by the user in the argument cutoff="mean", "median" or "quantile" based on the number of targets/features and therefore categories on the KM plot, the legend could become lengthy and not readable on the graph, therefore using the argument legend="labels" (default) or "numbers", addresses this
+1. The KM plot can be drawn by categorizing patients based on expression with the mean (default) being the cutoff between the 2 categories, or median, or 75% quantile, which is selected by the user in the argument cutoff="mean", "median" or "quantile"

+2. Based on the number of targets/features and therefore categories on the KM plot, the legend could become lengthy and not readable on the graph, therefore using the argument legend="labels" (default) or "numbers", addresses this

 ## installing OmicsKMplotter